 The petition was filed last last month, when there was a huge uproar over the warnings displayed by Internet Service Providers when an Internet user attempted to open a torrent website.

-The Bombay HC has now clarified the issue to a larger extent by instructing the ISPs to remove the warning: “viewing, downloading, exhibiting or duplicating a particular film is a penal offence” and ordered them to showcase a more ‘generic’ warning for accessing such banned websites.
+The Bombay High Court clarified the issue by instructing the ISPs to remove the warning which reads: “viewing, downloading, exhibiting or duplicating a particular film is a penal offence” and ordered to display a more ‘generic’ warning on such banned websites.

 What had triggered the confusion in the matter more was the ambiguous and flawed Indian Copyright Act of 1957 which was clearly misinterpreted by the concerned ISPs, while showcasing the warning.
 The ancient law is full of loopholes in its workings, and this vulnerability was exploited by the ISPs while warning it’s users from accessing such content.

 The other more technical reason that ISPs have claimed being, due to less space in the firewall, a small warning was displayed which created all this confusion.
 As per the logic provided by Omprakash Dharmani from Tata Communications in the Bombay HC, ISPs use firewall which has size limitation of 32KB, which forces them to showcase a smaller warning.

 Thus, Justice Patel has now asked ISPs to showcase bigger warnings to avoid such goofups and to also provide email address of a nodal officer.
 This is in order to address complaints related to copyright infringement quickly.

 The ISPs have been asked to display the following immediately: